 During the 3-day tour, in addition to trekking through some of the region’s most spectacular nature, you’ll experience the Lysefjord while aboard ferries/cruises, which will give you the opportunity to view both Preikestolen and Kjerag from the water.
 You’ll sleep under the stars in tipis, and enjoy the comfort of a warm bed at Flørli.

 This is a demanding 2-day, 20-kilometer trek with a total ascent of 2,000 meters.

-You will meet your guide(s) at Outdoorlife Norway´s office in Stavanger (11.30am).
-After a briefing, we will walk to the terminal, to board our ferry to the Lysefjord.
-During the 2 hour fjord cruise to Flørli, we will navigate through the Høgsfjord and under a suspension bridge that spans the mouth of the Lysefjord.
-Steep mountain walls towering hundreds of meters above the fjord will then emerge.
-The cruise will transport you further into the Lysefjord and where you will pass waterfalls, abandoned farms, and the famous Preikestolen cliff, which towers 604 meters above sea-level.
+During the 2-hour fjord cruise to Flørli, the ferry will navigate under a suspension bridge that spans the mouth of the Lysefjord.
+The magnitude of Fjord Norway will become apparent as steep mountain walls, which tower hundreds of meters above the fjord, emerge.
+The cruise will transport you further into the Lysefjord where you’ll pass waterfalls, abandoned farms, and the famous Preikestolen cliff, which towers 604 meters above sea-level.

-The tour ends in Stavanger at approximately* 17.45 (5.45pm).
+The tour ends at our office in Stavanger at approximately* 17.45 (5:45pm).